yashkumar0042/gcp/ACE/Unit3/33_cloudrunCloudFunctions.md

 ### Managing Function Logs

 - Cloud Functions automatically log function execution details.
-- Use Stackdriver Logging to view and analyze function logs.
+- Use Operational Monitoring and Logging to view and analyze function logs.
 - Set up log filters and custom log exports for monitoring and troubleshooting.

 ---